By Hank Hanegraaff

-God is referred to in Scripture as jealous, and jealousy is referred to in Scripture as sin.
-The second commandment explicitly says that God is a jealous God (Exodus 20:4–5; cf. 34:14); yet, in Galatians Paul condemns jealousy in the same breath as idolatry (Galatians 5:19–20).
+Scripture describes God as jealous and jealousy, as sin.
+The second commandment explicitly says that God is a jealous God (Exodus 20:4–5; cf. 34:14); yet in Galatians Paul condemned jealousy in the same breath as idolatry (Galatians 5:19–20).
 How can this be?

-Furthermore, as there is sanctified jealousy, so too there is sinful jealousy.
-In this sense jealousy is painfully coveting another’s advantages.
-Accordingly, the apostle Paul lists jealousy as an act of the sinful nature.
-Says Paul, “The acts of the sinful nature are obvious: sexual immorality, impurity and debauchery; idolatry and witchcraft; hatred, discord, jealousy, fits of rage, selfish ambition, dissentions, factions and envy; drunkenness, orgies, and the like” (Galatians 5:19–21, emphasis added).
+Furthermore, as there is sanctified jealousy, so, too, there is sinful jealousy.
+In this sense, jealousy is painfully coveting another’s advantages.
+Accordingly, the apostle Paul listed jealousy as an act of the sinful nature: “The acts of the sinful nature are obvious: sexual immorality, impurity and debauchery; idolatry and witchcraft; hatred, discord, jealousy, fits of rage, selfish ambition, dissentions, factions and envy; drunkenness, orgies, and the like” (Galatians 5:19–21).